-If travel had to be a teacher, the first type of teacher that comes to mind is a geography teacher.
-It takes you on a journey and makes the world known to you in ways you never expected.
-If you move across borders, you learn, change and evolve in so many more ways than one.
-In fact, if you realise it or not, you start to learn new things from the moment you set foot outside your comfort zone.
-You can look at a map and have an idea of where a country or region is, but when you travel and physically drive from one country to another, you begin to understand where a given location is in relation to others.
-You start to get just how small we are and how big the world is.
+It is easy to look at a map and have an idea of what a country or region is.
+However, when you physically travel there, you begin to see and understand it in a new light.
+You begin t understand just how small we are and how big the world is.
 You also realise how much more exploring there is to be done!
-Sometimes it’s only upon your return that you find how you’ve changed and what you’ve learnt.
+Sometimes it’s only upon your return that you find how much you’ve changed and what you’ve learnt.

-When you travel you have the time to learn more about history and grapple with the meaning thereof.
-There is just no textbook like exploring museums and visiting historic landmarks.
-To touch the colosseum, stand inside the Acropolis in Greece, or walk through the Judenplatz Holocaust Memorial in Austria is like a history lesson in itself.
+When you travel you have the time to learn more about history.
+There is just no textbook that can measure up to exploring museums and visiting historic landmarks.
+To wake through the Colosseum, stand inside the Acropolis in Greece, or take in the sombre Judenplatz Holocaust Memorial in Austria is like a history lesson in itself.
 And it moves you as a person.
 You’ll understand more about how nations were shaped, where we come from and where we’re headed.

-Our views of other countries, cultures and people are often influenced by what we are fed by the media.
+Our views of other countries, cultures and people are often influenced by what we see in the media.
 Travel gives you the opportunity to get out there and figure it out for yourself.
 You get to experience people inside of their culture, their own context.
 You get to know their history, their reality, even the weather and the way they commute to work and school.
 The more you travel, the more you begin to understand people and the world we live in.

 Possibly one of the most important things about travel.
 You experience yourself in a whole different context.
 You become a photographer, a storyteller, a nomad, a daredevil, a globetrotter.
 You learn how to live and not simply exist.
 You learn that adventure is the best way to learn.
 It also makes you more thankful.
 Thankful for the opportunity to travel, expand yourself, to be able to make memories and have stories to tell.